StuartJRussell/AxiSEM3D_Instaseis/Conda_Enviroments/README.md

 # Conda Environments Directory

 This directory contains files to setup conda environments that are required for this package to work.

-The conda environments can be created from the .yml files by running the folling line, substituting the correct filename.
+They are outlined below.

 ## axi_env.yml
 Conda environment for running the scripts of this package.
 Install with: